lhynes/Full-Stack-Frameworks-Django-Milestone-Project-4/README.md

 ###### Features on every page
 - Fixed navigation bar with:
-    - on the left: the logo
+    - the logo on the left
-    - in the middle: links to the different pages (home, trips, scientists, about, contact)
+    - centered in the middle links to the different pages
-    - on the right: links for account pages and cart
+    - links for account pages and cart planced on the rights
-- Footer with the address of the company, a subscription button and links to other pages of the website (trips, scientists, FAQ)
+- Footer with the name of the company and representative social media links

 ###### Feature 1 - Home page
 Home page with:
-- innovative concept of the travel company
-- categories of trips (individuals & scientists)
-- statistics on our trips
-- testimonials of passengers
+- Insights to Explore more
-- button to browse trips
+    - Top adventures available to cusotmerts
+    - reviews from customers
+    - Feature story
+    - contact information for the main office

 ###### Feature 2 - About page
-Synthetic page with information about the company.
+- A simple page with information about the company.

 ###### Feature 3 - Contact page
-Page with contact form and the google map location of the company.
+- A simple page with contact form and the google map location of the company.

-###### Feature 4 - Scientists page
+###### Feature 4 - Blog page
-Page with information for scientists and businesses that would like to organize scientific research trips.
-The page provides information on the selection process.
-There is a button to get redirected to the contact page.
+- List page overview of all adventure blogs
+- Detail page for each blog and option for visitor to leave a comment

-###### Feature 5 - Trips by destination page
+###### Feature 5 - Adventures Page
-Presentation of all the destinations available.
-For each destination, the following information is provided:
+Presentation of all the adventures available.
+For each package, the following information is provided:
-- trip duration (in days)
-- trip distance (in km)
-- trip price (in euros)
+- The dates of the adventure
+- the cost
-- departures
+- the activity category
-- button to access the trip details
+- CTA button to access the aadventure details

-###### Feature 6 - Trips details
+###### Feature 6 - Adventure details
 Description page for a specific destination.
 The page should display:
 - 4 high-quality pictures of the destination
 - trip information (duration, distance, price)